GoogleCloudPlatform/database-assessment/docs/developer_guide/commands.md

 - `make clean` - Remove all build, testing, and static documentation files.

-- `make format-source` - Formats the source code with isort and black.

-- `make upgrade-dependencies` - Upgrades all dependencies to the latest compatible version.

-- `make build-collection` - Build a folder containing a set of the latest database collection scripts.
+- `make build` - Build a folder containing a set of the latest database collection scripts.

-- `make package-collection` - Generate an archive of the database collection scripts.
-To be used after executing build

 - `make gen-docs` - Generate HTML documentation.